-Table 5-1 Comparison of command-line options in armasm and the armclang integrated assembler armasm option armclang integrated assembler option Description arm_only No equivalent.
-Enforces A32 instructions only. apcs=/nointerwork No equivalent.
+Table 5-1 Comparison of command-line options in armasm and the armclang integrated assembler armclang integrated assembler option Description No equivalent.
+Enforces A32 instructions only.
+No equivalent.
 Specifies that the code in the input file can interwork between A32 and T32 safely.
-Interworking is always enabled in Arm Compiler 6. apcs=/ropi, apcs=/noropi No direct equivalent.
+Interworking is always enabled in Arm Compiler 6.
+No direct equivalent.
 With armasm, the options specify whether the code in the input file is Read-Only Position-Independent (ROPI) code.
 With the armclang integrated assembler, use the GNU assembly .eabi_attribute directive instead.
 To specify that the code is ROPI code, use the directive as follows: .eabi_attribute Tag_ABI_PCS_RO_data, 1 The code is marked as not ROPI code by default.
+No equivalent.
+No equivalent.